 How to Cook Brisket in a Slow Cooker

-Prepare Brisket: Place the 6-pound flat-cut brisket on the cutting board and pierce both sides with a fork, then sprinkle with seasonings.
+Prepare the brisket: Place the 6 lb. flat-cut brisket on the cutting board and pierce both sides with a fork.

 Rub with seasoning: Generously sprinkle the entire brisket with garlic salt, onion powder, seasoned salt, smoked paprika, and freshly ground black pepper.

-Cut the brisket in-half, crosswise, so it fits in the slow-cooker.
-This is an optional step if the slow cooker is small.
+Slice the brisket: Cut the brisket in half, crosswise, so that the two pieces can fit into the slow cooker.
+This is an optional step if the slow cooker is small and the brisket doesn’t fit.

-Combine liquid ingredients: In a medium bowl add 2 tablespoons of liquid smoke, 3 tablespoons of Worcestershire Sauce, 2 tablespoons of low-sodium soy sauce, and 2 cups low-sodium chicken broth, combine everything evenly.
+Combine liquid ingredients: In a medium bowl, combine 2 tbsp liquid smoke, 3 tbsp Worcestershire sauce, 2 tbsp low-sodium soy sauce, and 2 cups low-sodium chicken broth.

 Add the other half of the brisket to the slow-cooker, fat-side up and pour the remaining half of the liquid mixture over the top portion of brisket.

-Cover and set the slow-cooker to LOW.
-Cook 6 hours and flip-flop the positions of the brisket pieces (put the bottom portion on top and the top portion on the bottom).
+Cook the brisket: Cover the crockpot and set it to LOW.
+Cook for 6 hours, and then flip the position of the brisket pieces by putting the bottom portion on top and the top portion on the bottom.
+The brisket should be fragrant at this point.

-Cover and cook an additional 3-5 hours or until brisket is fork-tender.
-It should be tender enough to cut with a fork.
+Cover and continue cooking for 3-5 more hours or until brisket is fork-tender.
+It should be tender enough that you can cut it with a fork.

-Before serving and serve: Transfer the brisket from the slow-cooker to a large pan and cover it with foil.
-Let it cool to touch and refrigerate overnight.
-Spoon the sauce/cooking juices into a separate dish.
-Cover and refrigerate overnight.
+Transfer to a pan: Remove the brisket from the slow-cooker and place it on a large pan, and cover it with foil.
+Let it cool to the touch and refrigerate it overnight.
+Spoon the sauce/cooking juices into a separate dish or container, cover it, and refrigerate it overnight as well.

 Meet Becky Hardin